AdamVictory/wholebeans/README.md

 <strong>As a SuperUser:</strong>

 * I can create draft posts if i dont have time to finish the post.
-* I have the power to approve other users recipes before they are posted.
+* I can approve other users recipes before they are posted.
 * I can edit other users recipes.
 * I can delete other users recipes.
 * I have access to the backend django admin system.